 The Student Guidance Centre is your first stop for information, advice and guidance throughout your time at Queen's University.
 Many of the Student Support Services are based in the Student Guidance Centre including Student Records and Exams, Disability Services, Income and Student Finance Office, Counselling and the Learning Development Service.

-Students wishing to develop confidence in using English in an academic environment are advised to attend a four week pre-sessional course at INTO Queen's University Belfast.
+Students, whose first language is not English, wishing to develop confidence in using English in an academic environment are advised to attend a four week pre-sessional course at INTO Queen's University Belfast.
 This 20-hour per week course concentrates on academic English and prepares you for university study.
-The four week course runs from Monday 13 August to Friday 7 September 2012.
-For further information please email email@example.com or visit www.intohigher.com/queens.
+The four week course runs from Monday 11 August to Friday 5 September 2014.
+For further information please email firstname.lastname@example.org or visit www.intohigher.com/queens.